April 3, 2021

 Construction began in 1994 and most of the downtown area was completed in 1996.
 The Celebration community has designated the exact date - November 12, 1996 - as "Founders Day."

-Celebration shows its heritage as an extremely well planned community.
+Celebration shows its heritage as an extremely well planned and designed community.
 It is a place for families even though its town center gets a good share of tourists and empty nester condo dwellers.